 The Cost of Class C Motorhomes:

-When deciding whether a Class C motorhome is the best choice for your RV budget, there are a couple things to contemplate.
+When deciding whether a Class C motorhome is the best choice for your RV budget, there are a couple of things to contemplate.
 Firstly, is the cost of the motorhome itself.
 A new model Class C RV will range in price from about approximately $30,000 to $100,000.

 Naturally, used Class C motorhomes cost significantly less.
 These prices will range from as low as $8,000 to upwards of $30,000.
 The prices will vary according to the number of slide-outs and additional features of each RV.